Temp Mail Logo

 Why might my DNS changes not show up immediately?

 DNS changes propagate based on each record's TTL value.
-If your old record had a TTL of 86400 (24 hours), resolvers that cached it won't re-query until that TTL expires.
-To speed up future changes, lower the TTL of your records 24–48 hours before making changes, then raise it again once the change has propagated.
-Use this tool to check whether your records have updated at Cloudflare's and Google's resolvers.
+If your old record had a TTL of 86400 (24 hours), resolvers worldwide that cached it will not re-query until that TTL expires.
+Meaning they serve the old value for up to 24 hours after you make the change.
+This tool queries Cloudflare's and Google's resolvers, which typically reflect changes quickly once the TTL expires.
+To speed up future changes, lower the TTL of your records to 300 seconds 24-48 hours before making changes, confirm the new TTL is live and cached everywhere, make the change, then restore the TTL to a higher value once propagation is confirmed.

 What is the difference between an NS record and a SOA record?

-NS (Name Server) records specify which servers are authoritative for a domain — the servers that hold the actual DNS records.
-SOA (Start of Authority) records contain zone metadata: the primary name server, the admin email address, a serial number (incremented on each change), and timing parameters that control how secondary nameservers sync.
-Every DNS zone must have exactly one SOA record.
+NS (Name Server) records specify which servers are authoritative for a domain's DNS zone.
+The servers that hold the actual DNS records.
+SOA (Start of Authority) records contain zone metadata: the primary nameserver, the administrator email address, a serial number (incremented on each update), and timing parameters (refresh, retry, expire intervals) that control how secondary nameservers synchronise with the primary.
+Every DNS zone must have exactly one SOA record and at least two NS records.
+Changing your NS records at your registrar is what delegates a domain to a new DNS provider.

 Get Free Temp Mail ->